Jamaica station: Station layout

 Jamaica is the Long Island Rail Road's hub station.
 There are six high-level island platforms.
 Five of them, Platforms A–E, serve tracks 1–8 and are each 1000 ft long, fitting almost 12 cars.
-Trains on tracks 2 and 7 utilize a Spanish solution boarding layout, as these trains can be entered from platforms on either side, allowing passengers to quickly transfer between three trains at once.
-During the morning rush westbound trains from three different lines bound for three different terminals are scheduled to arrive at Jamaica simultaneously on tracks 1, 2, and 3.
-Passengers can cross to the train for their destination by passing through the train on track 2 (or by the stairs).
-In the evening the process is reversed: trains from three New York terminals destined for three branches arrive on tracks 6, 7, and 8 and allow commuters to cross to the desired outbound train.
-The middle tracks – 4 and 5 – share a platform which is used during rush hours to allow passengers to transfer to their destination train on the other side of the platform.
+Tracks 1, 2, and 3 are primarily used by westbound trains; tracks 6, 7, and 8 are primarily used by eastbound trains; and tracks 4 and 5 generally provide additional capacity in the peak direction.
+Trains on tracks 2 and 7 utilize a Spanish solution boarding layout, as these trains can be entered from platforms on either side.
 The sixth platform, Platform F, serves tracks 11–12 and is shorter than the other platforms.
 It is located to the south of platforms A–E and is used by shuttles to and from Atlantic Terminal.
 Tracks 9–10 are not adjacent to any platforms and can be used by non-revenue passenger trains or by freight trains.
+There are two overpasses connecting the platforms.

+Until the completion of East Side Access in 2023, multiple trains bound for different terminals were scheduled to arrive at Jamaica simultaneously (westbound on tracks 1, 2, and 3; eastbound on tracks 6, 7, and 8) and accommodate quick cross-platform transfers.
+Connections are no longer built into the schedule as of February 27, 2023, resulting in varying transfer times, and most Brooklyn trains require an up-and-over connection via one of the station's overpasses (having been guaranteed and cross-platform prior to the schedule change).

 The main entrance to the station, where tickets may be purchased and where waiting areas are located, is a 100-year-old building that also serves as the offices and headquarters of the Long Island Rail Road Company.